milesherron/careersWebsite/README.md

 # careersWebsite
-a career website for primerica
+a career website for primerica.